Birgit Lohmann

 MOWO, move with wood

-Wood, but thought completely differently! 🌿 MOWO, move with wood, uses wood in a completely new way, using it as an elastic, flexible material that allows movement when sitting.
+MOWO, move with wood, uses wood in a completely new way, using it as an elastic, flexible material that allows movement when sitting.
 All products are made from molded plywood and do not require any metal or plastic – the wooden elements are connected solely by cords, which combine stability and flexibility.

-MOWO uses FSC-certified veneers.
-The certificate ensures that the wood products come from forests that are managed according to the strict standards of the Forest Stewardship Council (FSC).
-These standards take into account environmental aspects such as the protection of ecosystems and biodiversity, social aspects such as the rights of workers and communities, and economic aspects to ensure the sustainable use of forest resources.
+MOWO uses the FSC-certified veneers.
+The certificate that ensures that the wood products come from forests that are managed according to the strict standards of the Forest Stewardship Council (FSC).
+These standards ensure that the wood is sourced from forests managed sustainably, respecting ecosystems, biodiversity, workers’ rights, communities, and economic sustainability.
+Follow MOWO, move with wood!

 Clive Russell